 MicroMAX combines three important aspects of structure determination: structures from macromolecules that can only be crystallised in the form of microcrystals, room temperature structures, and time resolved structures down to the micro- or millisecond timescale.

-MicroMAX is a dedicated macromolecular crystallography beamline that will deliver exceptional micro-focus, achieving a focal spot as small as 1 μm2, which is two orders of magnitude lower than that delivered by BioMAX (planned for 2025 with focusing mirrors, the initial X-ray lens focusing is down to 10 x 5 μm2).
-In monochromatic mode, the X-ray flux will be very high, delivering > 1013 X-ray photons per second at the sample position.
-When using multilayer optics, MicroMAX will provide a polychromatic X-ray beam (ΔE/E ~ 0.4% or 1 %) delivering 1014 – 1015 X-ray photons per second.
+MicroMAX is a dedicated macromolecular crystallography beamline that will deliver exceptional micro-focus, achieving a focal spot as small as 1 μm2, which is two orders of magnitude lower than that delivered by BioMAX (planned for 2026 with focusing mirrors, the initial X-ray lens focusing is down to 10 x 5 μm2).
+In monochromatic mode, MicroMAX can deliver an X-ray beam with > 1013 X-ray photons per second at the sample position.
+When using multilayer optics, MicroMAX can provide a polychromatic X-ray beam (ΔE/E ~ 0.4% or 1 %) delivering > 1014 X-ray photons per second.

-By combining the unique beam properties with a flexible design of the experimental station, the MicroMAX beamline will, when in full operation, be second to none for demanding protein structure solutions.
-MicroMAX will from the start offer several sample delivery methods including traditional rotational data collection and new serial crystallography schemes.
-MicroMAX will be ready to easily accept new developments in technology for sample delivery and manipulation.
+By combining the unique beam properties with a flexible design of the experimental station, the MicroMAX beamline will, when in full operation, offer a unique and first-class platform for probing protein structure in a time-resolved fashion.
+In terms of sample delivery, MicroMAX supports not only rotational data collection, but also various serial crystallography schemes including fixed-target and injector-based techniques such as high viscous extruder (HVE) injector and different capillary based devices.
+MicroMAX is designed to easily accept new developments in technology for sample delivery and manipulation.

 MicroMAX will also create a bridge between synchrotron and XFEL radiation sources.

-The experiment setup will have a beam conditioning unit (with a microsecond chopper), a sample table (supporting the MD3-UP diffractometer), an ISARA sample changer and a detector stage housing two detectors that can be easily exchanged.
+The experiment setup has a beam conditioning unit (with a microsecond chopper), a sample table (supporting the MD3-UP diffractometer), an ISARA sample changer, nanosecond laser, a detector stage housing two detectors that can be easily exchanged.

-The diffractometer can be used for rotational crystallography but also for fixed-target serial crystallography.
-It will also be possible to use different injector based sample delivery systems.
+The diffractometer is used for rotational crystallography but also for fixed-target serial crystallography.
+Thanks to inhouse 3D-printing it can be easily adapted to support different injector-based sample delivery systems.

-The sample changer can store up to 464 SPINE sample holders and automatically exchange these under cryo-conditions.
+The sample changer can store up to 464 SPINE sample holders and automatically mount and umount samples to the MD3-UP diffractometer.

-The detector stage will have two area detectors, an Eiger2 X CdTe 9M photon-counting detector and a Jungfrau integrating detector.
+The detector stage has two area detectors, an Eiger2 X CdTe 9M photon-counting detector and a Jungfrau 9M integrating detector (not available during September 2025 – September 2026).